stanfill/stanfill.github.io/CV.md

 * Iowa State University Teaching Assistant
-  * Taught an introductory business statistics course
+  * Instructor for an introductory business statistics course
   * Lab instructor for a graduate statistics course for non-statistics majors
   * Lab instructor for an advanced business statistics course
   * Statistics and Mathematics tutor for the Department of Athletics